Touseef48/Rest-Assured-VD-Existing-fFramework--Assignment/Readme.md

 v- It provides the execution of jmeter script through mvn command and get the html report on every execution of the .jmx script

-**3- Testng File**
+**3- TestNG File**

-Path of testng file is added into pom.xml file.
-Jenkin reads testng file for the execution of automation script from pom.xml file.The testng file which added into the pom.xml will be executing on jenkins.
+Path of testNG file is added into pom.xml file.
+Jenkin reads testNG file for the execution of automation script from pom.xml file.The testNG file which added into the pom.xml will be executing on jenkins.

 e.g